Contractor and visitor safety

 All contractors, with the exception of delivery persons, must receive an induction before commencing work.
 The form and details of the induction will depend upon the risks associated with the work carried out by the contractor.
 Some contractors who carry out hazardous work regularly at the University will receive two inductions: a general (global) University induction and a job specific induction.

-All University staff are required to follow the Contractor Management Standard (PDF, 35.4 KB) .
-Further information and checklists are provided on the contractor safety section of Safe Work Practices.
-Further advice on contractor management can be obtained from the HWS unit.
+All University staff are required to follow the Contractor Management Standard (PDF, 35.4 KB).
+Further information and checklists are provided on the OHS Contractor Management tab.
+Further advice on contractor management can be obtained from the Health, Wellbeing and Safety unit.

-Wherever the University has contractors engaged in construction work on University premises, contractors carrying out maintenance work, or similar, the staff member responsible for bringing (or proposing to bring) a contractor onto the premises must:
+Wherever the University has contractors engaged on University premises, the staff member responsible for bringing (or proposing to bring) a contractor onto the premises must:

-- where there is a written contract, make sure it contains obligations on the contractor to comply with its (as it is usually a company) obligations under OHS legislation and any specific OHS requirements (e.g. to secure a site) (seek advice from the University Solicitor's Office on proposed clauses)
+- where there is a written contract, make sure it contains obligations on the contractor to comply with its (as it is usually a company) obligations under OHS legislation and any specific OHS requirements (e.g. to secure a site).
+Please see Model Contract Clauses (DOC, 44.0 KB) and/or seek advice from the University Solicitor's Office on proposed clauses.